callmeloui/observational_metrics/README.md

 ## Repository scope

 This repository contains the experiments cited in the workshop paper.
-Earlier exploratory scripts (linguistic routing analysis, pairwise expert interaction studies) are part of the larger thesis project and are not included here to keep the review surface minimal.
+Earlier exploratory scripts are not included here to keep the review surface minimal.